The differential graded Verlinde Formula and the Deligne Conjecture: Introduction and summary

 Now the Verlinde formula asserts

-It should be mentioned that~\eqref{eqnverlindeformula} is only one of several incarnations of the Verlinde formula. \myskip
+It should be mentioned that~\eqref{eqnverlindeformula} is only one of several incarnations of the Verlinde formula.

 The Verlinde formula~\eqref{eqnverlindeformula} relies on semisimplicity.
 Nonetheless, a lot of the ingredients above can be given sense beyond semisimplicity such that aspects of the Verlinde formula still hold.
 Proposals in this direction have been given in \cite{fhst,fgst,grv,gainutdinovrunkel}, see \cite{lo,glo,cgr} for examples of modular categories which are not semisimple.

-One of the key differences between semisimple and non-semisimple finite tensor categories is that, in the non-semisimple case, the homological algebra of tensor categories enriches the picture: For instance, the (Hochschild) cohomology of finite tensor categories has been studied e.g.\ in \cite{gk,etingofostrik,schau,bichon,negronplavnik,lq} (this refers mostly, but not exclusively to the Hopf algebraic case).
+One of the key differences between semisimple and non-semisimple finite tensor categories is that, in the non-semisimple case, the homological algebra of tensor categories enriches the picture: For instance, the (Hochschild) cohomology of finite tensor categories has been studied e.g.\ in \cite{gk,etingofostrik,schau,bichon,lq,negronplavnik} (this refers mostly, but not exclusively to the Hopf algebraic case).
 Multiplicative structures have been investigated in \cite{farinatisolotar,menichi,hermann}.
 More recently, the interaction of this homological algebra with low-dimensional topology has been developed in \cite{svea,dva,svea2,dmf}.
 The purpose of this article is to understand the content of the Verlinde formula within a differential graded framework.
 This framework will feature the relevant quantities appearing in the homological algebra of a modular category and the higher structures that they naturally come equipped with.